halenharper/pmt5_api/README.md

 Description of the api methods

 ## all_spares()
-Get all active spares of the current user
+Get all active spares parts of the current user

 |URL|Auth|Description|
 |----|----|----|